SharpSync/docs/propertymapping/markdown/rules.md

 ## Main concepts for Rules

 * Each type of rule can be reordered within it's own category, but you cannot move an export rule before an import rule
+* Import rules work on the raw source data and are applied to each individual data source's data.
 * Javascript rules have access to 3 parameters:

   | Param | Description |